 Unwanted physical contact by a student upon another student is prohibited.
+Examples include kissing, hugging, and backrubs.

 3.32 Physical Assault

 Physical assault by a student on another is prohibited.
 Examples include use of physical force, violence, intoxicants, or other substances to restrict the freedom of action or movement of another, and/or endanger the health or safety of another, regardless if obvious or aggravated bodily injury is sustained.